veereshhalagegowda/platformDocumentation/1.0.0/Templates/neutrinos-login-template.md

 ### How to use
 1. After opening the "Neutrinos Studios", click on the "Create App" icon.
-2. Fill in the required feilds.
+2. Fill in the required fields.
 3. Select "neutrinos-login-template" under "Templates" section.
 4. Click on "create" button.
 5. Click on the newly created app.